 Christian Heritage School provides a library/media center for use by students, staff, and parents.
 The media center serves students in grades K- 12.

-The media center is located across from the main office and is accessible to students from the elementary hall, middle school hall, and the high school wing.
+The main media center is located across from the main office and is accessible to lower school and middle school students.

 Hours of Operation and Schedule

-The media center is opened for patron use Monday, Tuesday, Wednesday, Thursday, and Friday from 7:45 a.m. until 3:45 p.m.
+The media center is opened for patron use Monday, Tuesday, Wednesday, Thursday, and Friday from 8:00 a.m. until 3:45 p.m.
 Wednesday is a work day in the library for volunteers.
-There are no checkouts on Wednesdays, but the students may use the computers and study areas.

 Elementary classes are scheduled to visit the media center once a week for thirty to forty-five minutes.
 During this time students check out or renew materials, conduct research for papers and projects, and enjoy story time.
 Individual classes can be scheduled for grades 6-12 for research and instruction.
 Students are welcome to come to the library anytime during the school day when they have permission from a teacher.